-3.2.
+3.3.
 Data Analysis Model

 The model of analysis in this study was the Structural Equation Modeling (SEM) with Partial Least Square (PLS) approach.
 This approach was chosen due to the limitation of samples.
-There were two steps of analysis using PLS in SEM: measurement model was applied to test whether each indicator could be used for measuring the latent variable/construct and structural model to test effect from construct to construct.
-The measurement model was observed through the value of outer loading.
+There were two steps of analysis using PLS in SEM: measurement model and structural model.
+Measurement model was applied to test whether each indicator could be used for measuring the construct/latent variable.
+In PLS, the measurement model was observed through the value of outer loading.
 Meanwhile, the structural model used inner weight.